Last Updated on July 21, 2022 by Anne-Marie

 If you don't have any in your garden, you can use 2 teaspoons of dried herbs.
 Use a variety (oregano, basil, parsley, thyme, etc.) or 2 teaspoons of Italian seasoning.

-You can use your favorite jarred sauce from the store or your favorite homemade recipe.
+You can use your favorite jarred sauce from the store, like a marinara sauce.

 Forming the meatballs